LiterateInk/Pawnote/README.md

     </picture>
 </p>

+A simple wrapper around [Index-Education's Pronote](https://www.index-education.com/fr/logiciel-gestion-vie-scolaire.php) internal API.

 > [!NOTE]
 > This project is not affiliated with Index-Education or Pronote in any way.

-> Join [LiterateInk's Discord server](https://discord.gg/f5KNCnMWzB) to talk about Pawnote, get help and be notified about the latest updates !

 ## Supported languages